GodJiong/flutter_manager/README.md

 The `mvm` command can uniformly manage the version number of the flutter component library and switch between local path and remote git dependencies with one click.
 The principle is that the tool constructs a directed acyclic graph by reading the configuration file under the `mvm` folder, and then backtracks all the paths from each child node to the root node.

+**The biggest advantage of this library is:**

+1. Low cost of use.
+Since it is a command-line tool, you only need to execute `manager mvm` once when adding or deleting dependent libraries or updating the library version number

+2. Low cost of retrofit.
+The original componentization solution hardly needs to be moved, just configure the project structure and dependencies in the `mvm` configuration folder, and the tool will automatically identify and manage it

+3. Users do not need to manually add or delete dependent libraries or update the version number to the submodule, just modify it in the unified configuration file `mvm`, and the tool will automatically locate and update under the correct module.
+Especially when switching between git and path dependencies, there is no need to repeat the tedious search process

+4. The dependencies of each module on the third-party library are independent of each other, so a unified underlying module is not necessary, and it is truly `componentization`

+5. The management of the version number of the dependent library by the configuration file `version.yaml` is shared by the entire project, that is, each submodule uses a unified version of the third-party library to avoid version conflicts

+6. The local/remote branch of each component can be managed uniformly through the `ref` tag of the `delegate.yaml` configuration file

 The configuration file will automatically generate a template when executing `manager mvm` for the first time, or it can be created manually.
 It contains `module.yaml`, `version.yaml` and `delegate.yaml`, users will register and update project component information in these three files.
 The role of each file is as follows: